Role of Geology in a Country’s Growth

 Mineral resources form the backbone of a country’s manufacturing and construction industries.
 Iron, copper, bauxite, limestone, and phosphates are essential for producing everything from steel to fertilizers.
 Geologists help locate economically viable deposits, assess their quality, and determine the best methods for extraction while minimizing environmental damage.

 Countries like Australia, Chile, South Africa, and India have developed robust mining sectors largely due to their geological wealth.
-These sectors contribute billions to national GDP, create employment, and support downstream industries.
+These sectors contribute billions to the national GDP, create employment, and support downstream industries.

 Energy Security